 Bringing everything together, see below for our accessible chart with pattern fill and data labels, plus the alternate formats of a data table and a text description in the caption.
 This is now accessible for everyone!

-Apply the same principals to line and pie graphs
+Apply the same principles to line and pie graphs

 The importance of color choice, data labels, and alternate formats holds true for other types of graphs.
 Please see the examples below.